JeelChatrola/JeelChatrola/README.md

 - 🔭 I am currently pursuing a MS in Robotics Engineering at WPI
 - 🌱 I’m currently studying Motion Planning and Deep Learning
-- 👯 I’m looking forward to work on Vision Based Control.
+- 👯 I’m looking forward to work on Vision aided Planning.
-- 🥅 2023 Goals: Land a intership at a top robotics company.

 ### Connect with me: